Junia (New Testament person)

 Junia or Junias (Ἰουνία/Ἰουνίας, Iounia/Iounias) was a Christian in the first century known from Paul the Apostle's letter to the Romans.

 There has been dispute surrounding both Junia's gender and apostolic status, although she has been viewed as female through most of Christian history as well as by the majority of scholars.
 The precise nature of her apostolic status, however, has been more debated.
-With the exception of the reference to a masculine "Junias" in the Index Discipulorum, purportedly from the fourth century bishop of Salamis, Epiphanius, the first texts regarding Junia as a male named Junias come from 12th century manuscripts and the first named author to describe Junia as a male was Giles of Rome in the 13th century.
+With the exception of the reference to a masculine "Junias" in the Index Discipulorum, purportedly from Epiphanius of Salamis (fourth century), the first texts regarding Junia as a male named Junias come from 12th century manuscripts and the first named author to describe Junia as a male was Giles of Rome in the 13th century.

 Romans 16:7 is the only place in the New Testament where Junia is named, although some have also identified her with a woman from the Gospels named Joanna, the wife of Chuza, who appears in Luke 8:1–3 and the narrative where the women visit the tomb of Jesus towards the end of the Gospels.

 Apostolic status

 Background

 Romans 16 is the final chapter of Paul's Letter to the Romans.
-In this chapter, Paul mentions his greetings to a number of other members of the Christian sect in his time, one third of them being women.
+In this chapter, Paul mentions his greetings to a number of other members of the Christian community in his time, one third of them being women.
 Of the twelve members that Paul describes in this chapter as having contributed the most to the church, seven were women whereas five were men.
 Among those women were Junia who is introduced in Romans 16:7;

 Most scholars have understood Paul to be referring to Junia as an apostle in this passage, although some have dissented.
 However, the term apostle did not always connote ordination or to be counted among the twelve disciples.
-Apostle simply means one who is sent (the word ἀπόστολος is related to the verb “to send”).
-This could mean Junia was an apostle in the non-technical sense of “messenger” or “representative” or it could refer to a church planter or missionary.
+Apostle simply means one who is sent (the word ἀπόστολος is related to the verb "to send").
+This could mean Junia was an apostle in the non-technical sense of "messenger" or "representative" or it could refer to a church planter or missionary.

-This is how Paul described others who did not hold the office of apostle—“And as for our brothers, they are messengers [ἀπόστολοι] of the churches, the glory of Christ” (2 Corinthians 8:23), and “I have thought it necessary to send to you Epaphroditus my brother and fellow worker and fellow soldier, and your messenger [ἀπόστολον] and minister to my need” (Philippians 2:25).
+This is how Paul described others who did not hold the office of apostle—"And as for our brothers, they are messengers [ἀπόστολοι] of the churches, the glory of Christ" (2 Corinthians 8:23), and "I have thought it necessary to send to you Epaphroditus my brother and fellow worker and fellow soldier, and your messenger [ἀπόστολον] and minister to my need" (Philippians 2:25).